OSafwat/Semester-4-Game/ProjectSkeleton.md

 #### Methods:
 1. `GameScore getGameScore()`
-    -**Description**: returns the current score of the game including the total score of each realm, the number of elemental crests, and the total score for the current player.
+    - **Description**: returns the current score of the game including the total score of each realm, the number of elemental crests, and the total score for the current player.
-    -**Return Type**:
+    - **Return Type**:

 2. `void initGameScore()`
-    -**Description**: initializes the gamescore to one with 0 scores in all realms and 0 elemental crests.
+    - **Description**: initializes the gamescore to one with 0 scores in all realms and 0 elemental crests.
-    -**Return Type**: void
+    - **Return Type**: void

 3. `void printGameScore()`
-    **Description**: prints the current score of the game including the total score of each realm, the number of elemental crests, and the total score for the current player.
+    - **Description**: prints the current score of the game including the total score of each realm, the number of elemental crests, and the total score for the current player.
-    **Return Type**: void
+    - **Return Type**: void

 4. `void updateGameScore()`
-    **Description**: updates the current score of a realm after making a valid move in it, then updates the total score and the number of elemental crests for the current player.
+    - **Description**: updates the current score of a realm after making a valid move in it, then updates the total score and the number of elemental crests for the current player.
-    **Return Type**: void
+    - **Return Type**: void

 ### `Player` class
 - **Package**: `game.engine`